How to Do A Plitvice Lakes Day Trip from Split or Zagreb

 Visiting Plitvice Lakes is one of the highlights of any trip to Croatia and there are plenty of options for travellers who wish to take a day trip from Split or Zagreb.

-Are you planning a Plitvice Lakes day trip from Split or Zagreb?
+Are you planning to spend a day in Plitvice Lakes?
 Have any questions?
 Let us know in the comments below!